cloudmobi/CloudmobiSSP/u3d-sdk.md

 ## <a name="step3">Additional Settings for Android</a>

 * Open 'File' -> 'Build Settings' -> 'Player Settings', and make sure 'Minimum API Level' later than 'API Level 15'.
-We recommen using the latest version of Android SDK and Build Tools.
+We recommend using the latest version of Android SDK and Build Tools.
 * Select SDK folder Plugin->Android->CTServiceSDK in Project.
-Check the Andorid box in the inspector.
+Check the Android box in the inspector.

 ## <a name="ApiReference">SDK API reference</a>